Ericsson/ecaudit/UPGRADING.md

 Check out the [change log](CHANGES.md) for a full list of new features and fixes.

+## Notes regarding Cassandra 6.0

+For ecAudit to support Cassandra 6.0 the table role_audit_whitelists_v2 that ecAudit has created in the system_auth keyspace will move to a new keyspace.
+Upgrading to Cassandra 6.0 will require creation of this keyspace and migration of the table to the new keyspace before upgrading.
+This ecAudit version is prepared to handle this migration, instructions for doing the migration will be in the upograde guide for the ecAudit version supporting Cassandra 6.0.

 ## To version 3.0.x

 Administrators should be aware of the following changes when upgrading to version 3.0.0 or later.